Gestures of transition – lithic chaînes opératoires during the Mesolithic-Neolithic transition in peri-alpine Central Europe

 The well dated stratigraphy at Arconciel/La Souche allows a diachronic approach, enabling me to address the technological stability, as well as production and use.
 A sample of chipped stone artefacts, including formal tool types and non-formal tool types, from four occupational phases will be studied.
 I will adopt a pragmatic approach to microscopic use wear analysis (e.g.Betts Alison and Finlayson 1990, Richter 2007, Smith 2007), combining high-power and low-power analysis.
 For each occupational phase and selected artefact category, the relationships between function on the one hand and traditional typological classification, artefact morphology and raw-material on the other will be studied.
 The use wear analysis will be accompanied by a program of experimental work.

 Various studies have shown that there is not necessarily a causal relationship between artefact form and function.
 Technology is often dynamic and fluid.
 Furthermore, the production of chipped stone artefacts, the cultural learning involved in the passing of these skills, as well as the use of these artefacts are to be regarded as everyday actions, engrained in the body image.
-Artefact production and use can be said to have, including the thus have an element of `historically situated ontogeny´ (Riede 2006, p.
+Artefact production and use can thus be said to have an element of `historically situated ontogeny´ (Riede 2006, p.
 55, Conneller 2006) which, of course, also has a strong social aspect (Keller and Keller 1996, Riede 2006, Warnier 2001).

 Placing the use wear study results, as well as the technological analysis in this light will allow it to abandon traditional nomenclature and to gain insights into artefact ontogeny and the influence of the artefact’s use life on the morphology of the artefacts of the studied assemblages.
 Eventually this should lead to new interpretations of: 1.) the changing behaviour, 2.) site function (and intra-site spatial organisation) and 3.) more generally the dynamic, social and fluid nature of lithic technology throughout the Mesolithic-Neolithic transition in northern central Europe.